Historical European martial arts: Rococo style

-By the year 1715, the rapier had been largely replaced by the lighter small sword throughout most of Europe, although treatments of the former continued to be included by authors such as Donald McBane (1728), P. J. F. Girard (1736) and Domenico Angelo (1763).
+By 1715, the rapier had been largely replaced by the lighter and handier small sword throughout most of Europe, although treatments of the former continued to be included by authors such as Donald McBane (1728), P. J. F. Girard (1736) and Domenico Angelo (1763).

 In this time, bare-knuckle boxing emerged as a popular sport in England and Ireland.
 The foremost pioneers of the sport of boxing were Englishmen James Figg and Jack Broughton.